Scuba Diving in Playa del Carmen with Xico Dive Center

 Open Water Course

-Earn your Open Water certification with flexible eLearning, small groups and warm, clear water.
+Earn your Open Water certification with flexible eLearning, small groups and supportive instruction.

 Advanced Open Water Course